Skip to content

 Declaring an IntegerField as primary key without autoincrement set

-Note: for every model only one IntegerField/BigIntegerField can be set to autoincrement=True
+For every model only one IntegerField/BigIntegerField can be set to autoincrement=True.

 What you can do